 4. The Core Belief of Christ’s Virgin Conception (Birth)

 Christ’s virgin conception (or birth) cannot be ignored.
-The gospels of Matthew (1:18–25) and Luke (1:26–38) relate the story.
-Both books narrate how God sent the Holy Spirit to a virgin named Mary for her to conceive Jesus.
+The gospels of Matthew (1:18–25) and Luke (1:26–38) relate the story of how all three members of the Trinity were involved in the virgin conception.
+Both books narrate how God the Father sent the Holy Spirit to a virgin named Mary for her to conceive Jesus.

 5. The Essential Doctrine of Jesus’ Sinlessness